 Wheat plays an important role in our BP business line, and that's why we engage in sustainable cultivation.
-In France, we use flour made from CRC®-certified (Culture Raisonnée Contrôlée) wheat in all of our product categories, with the exception of our donuts.
+For some of our products sold in France, we use flour made from CRC®-certified (Culture Raisonnée

+Contrôlée) wheat.
 This French certification guarantees responsible and local farming that encourages biodiversity and offers a fair wage to farmers.
 We buy organic flour in France and Germany.